La Trobe Institute for Molecular Science: Facilities

-The institute has in-house facilities for bioinformatics, flow cytometry, microscopy, genomics, nuclear magnetic resonance (NMR), and mass spectrometry, each with dedicated support staff.
+The institute has two in-house platform facilities that offer support to La Trobe staff and students, as well as external clients.
+The La Trobe Bioimaging Platform offers flow cytometry, histology, and electron and optical microscopy services, and the La Trobe Proteomics and Metabolomics Platform offers bioinformatics, genomics, nuclear magnetic resonance (NMR), and mass spectrometry services.
+Each capability is managed by a dedicated support staff.

 It additionally houses inductively coupled plasma (ICP) equipment, atomic absorption spectrometer (AAS), X-Ray diffractometer, crystallography, and laser research.
 La Trobe University's Biochemistry and Cell Biology research was ranked equal top with just one other University in the Australian Research Council's 2012 ERA report.

 Research groups in the institute have multiple collaborations and links to industry, and the institute hosts two biotechnology companies: AdAlta Pty Ltd and Hexima Ltd. AdAlta develops single-domain antibodies for use as therapeutics and diagnostics.
 Hexima focusses on commercialising plant-derived proteins and peptides for crop genetic engineering and human antimicrobial and anti-cancer therapeutics.

 History

 LIMS was launched in 2009 as an institute dedicated to the study of molecular structures and processes fundamental to life.
 The institute was established with a A$100 million in building funds from the Australian Government and La Trobe University.
 In 2015 the institute released its new stated vision to conduct multidisciplinary research in six key areas of research strength: cancer, infection and immunity, neurobiology, molecular design, molecular imaging and molecular sensing.
 Professor Nick Hoogenraad served as the institute's director from its founding in 2009 until his retirement in 2014, when the LIMS1 Auditorium was named after him.
 Professor Robert Pike joined La Trobe as director of LIMS in 2015.
 He was succeeded by Andrew Hill in 2017.